vultr/vultr-docs/faq/as20473-bgp-customer-guide/README.md

 ## Action Communities

 Customers may choose to influence prefixes advertised outside of AS20473 using the communities below.
-Customers may also add 3rd party communities which are passed onto our providers and peers.
+Customers may also add 3rd party communities which are passed on to our providers and peers.
 We have incorporated some large communities to support actions on 32-bit autonomous system numbers.

 | Action                             | Community     | Large Community    |
 | ---------------------------------- | ------------- | ------------------ |